 - use effective verbal, nonverbal, and written communication; - demonstrate an understanding of ethical standards in the criminal justice system and apply these standards to practical situations; - describe the functions and interrelationships of the major components of the criminal justice system; - explain the diversity of viewpoints and experiences within society; - analyze how perceptions are affected by culture; - identify a social problem, develop a problem-solving approach, and evaluate effective and appropriate responses.

-To earn a degree in this program, a student must complete the 60 program and general education credits, plus the additional requirements, shown below and in the next page.
+To earn a degree in this program, a student must complete the 60 program and general education credits, plus the additional requirements, shown below.